 Born and raised in Phoenix, Arizona, Jadyn Reddy is a 2016 graduate of The University of Arizona’s School of Dance.
 She was immersed in ballet, modern and jazz and was selected to perform notable repertoire including Ben Stevenson’s “Four Last Songs” and Jerome Robbins, “Antique Epigraphs” where she worked with the original cast member, Helene Alexopoulos.
 Jadyn’s training has included summer programs with American Ballet Theatre, River North Dance Chicago, Master Ballet Academy, BalletX and Alonzo King LINES Ballet.
 She had the opportunity to perform in honor of the Tony Award Winner, Ben Vereen, dance legend Ernie Flatt and was recently chosen as a principal dancer in an annual performance with the Tucson Symphony Orchestra.

 Eve Schulte is a dance performer and instructor based in Minneapolis, MN.
 She grew up training in ballet and modern at Minnesota Dance Theatre, and transitioned to company member in 2007.
-In 2009, she joined James Sewell Ballet, where she serves as both dancer and costume coordinator.
-She also frequently collaborates with Live Action Set.
-In the summertime, she teaches at Blue Lake Fine Arts Camp, and returned this past summer as co-director for their International Ballet Ensemble, which had her teaching and showing work with eighteen American dance students in France, Germany, and Denmark.
-Her recent choreographic feat, Any Offered None (premiered in JSB's Ballet Works Project 2016), was nominated for a MN Sage Award for Outstanding Performance.
+In 2009, she joined James Sewell Ballet.
+She also frequently collaborates with Live Action Set, most recently co-directing Unset, a project that invited untrained audience participants on stage to co-create an improvised, movement-based piece with an ensemble of trained dancers.
+Some of her more memorable performances include roles in Glenn Tetley’s Mythical Hunters; Loyce Houlton’s Sacre du Printemps and Carmina Burana; Leralee Whittle’s Displacement Activity; and Sharon Eyal & Gai Behar’s Killer Pig.
+In the summertime, she teaches at Blue Lake Fine Arts Camp (MI), and has twice served as co-director for their International Ballet Ensemble, which had her teaching and showing work with American dance students in France, Germany, and Denmark.
+She has been teaching various forms of dance for over a decade and often leads workshops and master classes as part of JSB's residency activities.
+Her choreographic feat, Any Offered None (premiered in JSB's Ballet Works Project 2016), was nominated for a MN Sage Award for Outstanding Performance.
 Eve also holds a B.A. in English from the University of Minnesota.